Department of Consumer Affairs, Board of Occupational Therapy

 Q. Can aides make any documentation in a medical record?

 A. It is the responsibility of the supervising OT to document the medical record.
-However, the aide may document the client-related services he or she provided, which would be co-signed by the supervising OT.

 Q. Do we need to continue to be certified by NBCOT in order to renew our license?